caesarw0/Student_Living_Guide_Dash/README.md

 ## License

 Licensed under the terms of the MIT license.

+## Reference

-Cost of Living dataset taken from https://www.numbeo.com/cost-of-living/rankings.jsp
+The cost of living dataset used in this dashboard is taken from [Numbeo.com](https://www.numbeo.com/cost-of-living/rankings.jsp).